Washington State Route 129: Route description

 SR 129 enters Asotin near the county fairgrounds and meanders around a residential neighborhood before turning north onto Washington Street at the east end of downtown.
 The highway then turns west onto 1st Street, passing north of the downtown strip and the county courthouse.
 1st Street remains parallel to the Snake River, accessed via Chief Looking Glass Park on the city's waterfront, and SR 129 continues northwest out of the city along the river as Riverside Drive.
 The highway continues northeast along the river bank and a parallel bicycle path towards Clarkston, passing downhill from residential areas on the west and the Lewiston–Nez Perce County Airport to the east in Idaho.

 At the south end of Clarkston near Swallows Park, SR 129 intersects Fleshman Way in a dogbone interchange on the western approach to the Southway Bridge.
 Fleshman Way passes over SR 129 and continues west towards former SR 128 and east across the Snake River to Lewiston, Idaho.
 The highway continues north from the interchange and enters Clarkston city limits, becoming 5th Street before cutting across to 6th Street.
 The street passes through downtown Clarkston and splits from 6th Street to follow Diagonal Street as it runs four blocks northeast towards US 12.
 SR 129 terminates a half-block from the Idaho state line at the intersection with US 12, which provides eastbound connections to downtown Lewiston on Bridge Street; the remaining two-block section of 6th Street is signed as SR 129 Spur and provides connections to westbound US 12.

 SR 129 is the southeasternmost highway in Washington state and is maintained by the Washington State Department of Transportation (WSDOT).
 Most of the rural highway is two lanes wide, with no shoulder, and has a posted speed limit of 50 to 55 mph outside of towns and cities.
-WSDOT conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+WSDOT conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on SR 129 in 2016 ranged from a minimum of 180 vehicles near the Oregon state line to a maximum of 9,800 in downtown Clarkston.